SolidLabResearch/miravi-a-linked-data-viewer/README.md

 The procedure is the same as for testing the production version, except for step 1, which is now:

-1. In a new terminal window, start the Web application in development mode:
+1. Start the Web application in development mode:

    ```bash
    npm run dev